-Both internal and external reserves are summarised in Section 5 of this Plan.

-The City closely monitors its financial performance and publishes a number of key financial indicators within its quarterly budget reviews to demonstrate its financial health and sustainability.
+Both internal and external reserves are summarised in the Financial Forecasts - Capital and Assets section of this Plan.
+The City closely monitors its financial performance and publishes a number of key financial indicators within its quarterly budget review statements (QBRS) to demonstrate its financial health and sustainability.